 - Crapsack World: Even more than the original show, it's clear that Ren and Stimpy live in a hellhole.

 - Darker and Edgier: The show is clearly darker than the original series, especially with the greater emphasis given on Ren's insanity and sadism in "Ren Seeks Help".
-The unfinished episode "Life Sucks hands down would've been the darkest episode in the entire series due to its shamelessly nihilistic comedy.
+The unfinished episode "Life Sucks" hands down would have been the darkest episode in the entire series, due to its shamelessly nihilistic comedy.